AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

 User VPN Solution for Multi Cloud
 ====================================

-With Aviatrix multi cloud support, you can build a global VPN solution that spans to multi cloud.
+With Aviatrix multi-cloud support, you can build a global VPN solution that spans to multi cloud.

 |vpn_tgw_multi_cloud|